How to Use Social Media to Boost Book Marketing

 If social media apps were Senior Superlatives, Facebook would win most popular, Twitter would win Class Clown, and Instagram would win Most Artistic.
 None of these are bad titles to claim, but all are significantly different from another, and content that works for one platform might not necessarily work for another.

-Recently, I was able to attend a Publisher’s Weekly webinar about content creation hosted by Rachel Krupitsky, Director of Social Media Strategy at Penguin Random House, and Helen Todd, Founder of Sociality Squared.
-Rachel and Helen were able to provide a refresher of some of the biggest takeaways from each social media app, but also new ways people are utilizing the app to promote their books.
+I recently attended a Publisher’s Weekly webinar about content creation hosted by Rachel Krupitsky, Director of Social Media Strategy at Penguin Random House, and Helen Todd, Founder of Sociality Squared.
+Rachel and Helen provided a refresher about some of the biggest takeaways from each social media app and new ways people utilize them to promote their books.
 Below are some of the best ways to interact, engage, and create a fan base for your book on each of these platforms:

 However, Facebook’s also opening a door for a new way to interact with people interested in your content with Facebook groups.
 These aren’t the groups you liked back in 2009 that just featured quotes from your favorite movies or highlights from your favorite sports team moments: their hubs for people to discuss tips and interests that they all share in common.
 It can be a gold mine for finding your target audience!
 For instance, if you have a parenting book, join some mommy blogger groups.
 Have a fantasy book?
 Join fantasy group forums and post about its release.

-Twitter users often say that they can’t believe the social media site is free, because of all of the funny, relevant content people share.
-Tap into this, and share posts that you think your followers will not only relate to, but will share among their followers.
+Twitter users often say that they can’t believe the social media site is free because of all of the funny, relevant content people share.
+Tap into this and share posts that you think your followers will relate to and share among their followers.
 After all, it only takes one tweet to go viral!

-Teens and young adults today are steering away from Facebook to make room for the colorful world of Instagram.
-Instagram’s user base has grown faster than any other app in the past year, and is the most popular among teens.
+Today, teens and young adults are steering away from Facebook to make room for the colorful world of Instagram.
+Instagram’s user base has grown faster than any other app in the past year and is the most popular among teens.

-Celebrities such as Kim Kardashian and Taylor Swift have a recognizable profile just based on the “aesthetic” of their pages—a brand identifiable by using certain colors and filters unique to their page.
+Celebrities such as Kim Kardashian and Taylor Swift have a recognizable profile based on the “aesthetic” of their pages—a brand identifiable by using certain colors and filters unique to their page.
 It’s a tactic many (Bookstagram “book Instagram”) pages use, as well.
-Because of this, you want to attempt to create a “brand” on your author page as well.
+Because of this, you want to create a “brand” on your author page.
 Whether it’s graphics or patterns of posts, people will associate a photo with your page, and it will build engagement.

-For all of these apps, you want to make sure your promoting a social-first, visual content strategy that will attract, appeal to, and reel in followers that can help engage with not only your content, but your book.
-Look at social media as a free marketing tool that can help you become a leader in your field—all available to you at the touch of your fingers!
+For all of these apps, you want to make sure you’re promoting a social-first, visual content strategy that will attract, appeal to, and reel in followers that can help engage with not only your content but your book.
+Look at social media as a free marketing tool that can help you become a leader in your field—all available to you at the touch of your fingers.